ucu-cs/template_c_strings/task.md

 - If the library is done according to the task: functions prototypes, library interface
 - Implementation quality: how many fixes have you done, how many PVS, sanitiser's, and Valgrind errors are there if algorithms are not optimised (a.e. n^3 ore even worse)
 - Code quality: if the code is easily readable, how variables or additional function's names are suitable, etc.
+- :skull_and_crossbones: DO NOT USE PUBLIC TESTS FOR THIS LAB!
+They are not perfect and you can not evaluate the lib based on it's results - but you can use your's tests / usage examples from part 1

 ### :x: Do not communicate with original library authors even if you find them.